Own-Data-Privateer/hoardy-web/README.md

 Say, there's a web page/app you use (like a banking app), but it lacks some features you want, and in your browser's Network Monitor you can see it uses `JSON RPC` or some such to fetch its data, and you want those `JSON`s for yourself (e.g., to compute statistics and supplement the app output with them), but the app in question has no public API and scraping it with a script is non-trivial (e.g., the site does complicated `JavaScript`+multifactor-based auth, tries to detect you are actually using a browser, and bans you immediately if not).

-Or, maybe, you want to parse those behind-auth pages with a script, save the results to a database, and then do interesting things with them (e.g., track price changes, manually classify, annotate, and merge pages representing the same product by different sellers, do complex queries, like sorting by price/unit, limit results by geographical locations extracted from text labels, etc).
+Or, maybe, you want to parse those behind-auth pages with a script, save the results to a database, and then do interesting things with them (e.g., track price changes, manually classify, annotate, and merge pages representing the same product by different sellers, do complex queries, like sorting by price/unit or price/weight, limit results by geographical locations extracted from text labels, etc).

 Or, say, you want to fetch a bunch of pages belonging to two recommendation lists on AO3 or [GoodReads](https://www.goodreads.com/), get all outgoing links for each fetched page, union sets for the pages belonging to the same recommendation list, and then intersect the results of the two lists to get a shorter list of things you might want to read with higher probability.